Water is essential to survival, so if your tap water is making you nauseous, that definitely isn’t ideal.

 You can prevent electrolyte imbalance by staying hydrated and drinking sports drinks that contain electrolytes.

-A number of medical conditions, such as digestive disorders and GERD (gastroesophageal reflux disease), can result in nausea and vomiting after drinking water.
+A number of medical conditions, such as digestive disorders and GERD (gastroesophageal reflux disease), can result in nausea and throwing up water after drinking water.

 Although it’s less common, water can trigger heartburn and acid reflux.
 However, water should generally help to flush stomach acid back down your esophagus.